r4victor/tenthousandmeters/content/blog/python_bts_02.md

 (False, True)
 ```

 This example shows that every code block has a corresponding symbol table entry.
 We've accidentally come across the strange `.0` symbol inside the namespace of the list comprehension.
 This namespace doesn't contain the `range` symbol, which is also strange.
 This is because a list comprehension is implemented as an anonymous function and `range(10)` is passed to it as an argument.
-This argument is reffered to as `.0`.
+This argument is referred to as `.0`.
 What else does CPython hide from us?

 The symbol table entries are constructed in two passes.
 During the first pass, CPython walks the AST and creates a symbol table entry for each code block it encounters.
 It also collects information that can be collected on the spot, such as wether a symbol is defined or used in the block.
 But some information is hard to deduce during the first pass.
 Consider the example: